PiotrSliwa/ddd-monitoring-webapp/README.md

 # Activity monitoring

-This is a responsive web application for monitoring business data with a simple security built with Bootstrap, Spring and React.
+This is a responsive web application for monitoring business data with a security built with Bootstrap, Spring and React.

 ![screenshot](screenshot.png)